 Dr. Jennell recently became interested in field trial dogs and attends field trials regularly.
 She speaks at field trial clubs about the importance of conditioning, warming up, cooling down and injuries of canine athletes.

 Dr. Jennell enjoys the outdoors and physical activity.
-She is fond of trail running, kayaking the beautiful rivers of the panhandle, restoring an old boat and reading in her spare time.
+She is fond of trail running and kayaking the beautiful rivers of the panhandle.

 Our technicians have many years of experience working with animals.
 We feel positive you will be comfortable having any one of our qualified technicians work with you and your pet.
 They are able to answer most medical questions as they are very knowledgeable about our treatment regimes.
 If you are not able to speak with a doctor when you call, you may be able to speak with a technician and get your question answered more quickly.
 When necessary, they will check with one of our doctors before getting back to you.